BaiterYu0101/factory-app-source/README.md

 # Factory App Source

-This project contains two services for a market data demo:
+This repository contains two services for a market data demo:

-- `market-data-services/` - a FastAPI backend that serves stock data, watchlists, and pattern alerts.
+- `market-data-services/` — FastAPI backend with PostgreSQL persistence.
-- `admin-ui/` - a Flask admin UI that signs in a user and manages their watchlist and alerts.
+- `admin-ui/` — Flask frontend with login, watchlists, and alerts.

-## What this project does
+## Overview

-- `market-data-services` provides API endpoints for stock lookup, watchlist storage, pattern alerts, and health checks.
+- `market-data-services` serves stock lookup, watchlist storage, pattern alerts, and health checks.
-- `admin-ui` provides a login page and a user-specific dashboard for watching stocks and creating alerts.
+- `admin-ui` provides the login/signup UI and user-specific dashboard.
+- User accounts are stored in the backend PostgreSQL database.

 ## Project structure